JuliaGraphics/Luxor.jl/docs/src/tables-grids.md

 ## Tables

 The `Table` iterator can be used to define tables: rectangular grids with a specific number of rows and columns.

+Unlike a Tiler, the Table iterator lets you have columns can have different widths, and rows with different heights.

+(Luxor generally tries to keep to the Julia convention of 'width' -> 'height', 'row' -> 'column'.
+This flavour of consistency can sometimes be confusing if you're expecting other kinds of consistency, such as 'x before y'...)

-The columns can have different widths, and the rows can have different heights.
-Tables don't store data, but are designed to help you draw tabular data.
+Tables don't store data, of course, but are designed to help you draw tabular data.

 To create a simple table with 3 rows and 4 columns, using the default width and height (100):